 Going Home After SDR Surgery

 We begin planning for a successful return home as soon as patients and families arrive at the hospital.
 Throughout the inpatient rehabilitation stay, a Gillette team discusses outpatient therapy plans with Gillette specialists or community providers.

 Therapy schedules after SDR surgery vary, but we typically recommend starting with five sessions per week after leaving the hospital.
-Therapy might take place at Gillette or in a child’s community, depending on where the family lives and the available resources.
+Therapy might take place at Gillette or in a child’s community, depending on where the family lives, insurance coverage and the available resources.

-Whether or not a child has ongoing therapy at Gillette, follow-up visits with Gillette’s team are critical.
+Whether or not a patient has ongoing therapy at Gillette, follow-up visits with Gillette’s team are critical.
 A typical follow-up schedule includes: